vilsonfcastilho/todo/README.md

 # todo

-A todo app created in for my daily usage 📝🦀
+A todo application created in Rust to organize my daily tasks 📝🦀